 After Their Stay

-Typically, members of a hotel rewards program would receive latest news and members-only offers via email as well.
-These emails usually come off dull and overly pushy for sales.
-Marketers can use their database to their advantage to tailor approaches according to guests’ best interests in order to make these emails more engaging.
+Use the customer database to your advantage to tailor approaches according to guests’ best interests in order to make these emails more engaging.

 Another form of engagement includes birthday greetings and rewards.
 These can be attached with a discount code for non-members and exclusive birthday rewards for members of the loyalty program.